AlecMcCutcheon/PSRunAsCurrentUser/README.md

  # PSRunAsCurrentUser
 A PowerShell Script/Function that can run a PowerShell scriptblock as the current user Non-Elevated, using a scheduled task.

+Notes:

+The Function Automacticly parses through the logs and outputs to the current session.
+All .Log/.vbs files are hidden during the tasks execution.
-Note: The task and any log files used are cleaned up after execution.
-Log files Are hidden while they exist.
+The task itself and any .log/.vbs files used by the task are cleaned up after execution.

 Use the following One-liner to Temp Run in session: